 - Gently guide the coat hanger down along the tongue, past the uvula, and down until it encountered the epiglottis.

-- Attempt to relax the epiglottis and let th
+- Attempt to relax the epiglottis and let the coat hanger pass.

 - (Optional) Gag horribly and vomit/cough violently/tear up/make loud retching sounds.